-8.5.2 Master Dark
+8.5.1 Master Dark

-This window (Figure 8.4) opens by showing a master dark image, one chip per image panel.
+This window (Figure 8.3) opens by showing a master dark image, one chip per image panel.
 The title of each image shows the DIT, NDIT, and extension name of the image.
-The radio buttons on the upper left and right allow a user to change what is shown in each image panel.
-Clicking anywhere on the button or explanatory text will change the selection; note that there may be a short delay of 1-2 seconds between clicking and seeing a change.
+The radio buttons on the upper left allow a user to change what is shown in each image panel.
+Clicking anywhere on the button or explanatory text will change the selection; note that there may be a short delay of 1-2 seconds between clicking and seeing the change.